PHP systems that work but hinder development

 The application runs, but not reliably enough

-Knowledge is tied to individual people
+Knowledge is tied to specific individuals

 With older PHP applications, often only a few people know why certain workarounds, database fields, or special rules exist.
 When comments, tests, and documentation are missing, changes become cautious, slow, and risky, especially regarding authentication, data migrations, or interfaces.